gopher-net/ipvlan-docker-plugin/README.md

 ipvlan-docker-plugin
 =================

+**Update:** We are working on getting both the MacVlan and IpVlan drivers out of incubation from GopherNet, to upstream Docker Libnetwork natively.
+Thanks to those who helped with vetting how MacVlan and IpVlan interact with containers, its much appreciated.
+The notes, PR, early IT tests can be found at: [Macvlan, Ipvlan and 802.1q Trunk Driver Notes](https://gist.github.com/nerdalert/c0363c15d20986633fda).
+We will leave the drivers up and not deprecate them so that folks can have some example drivers to continue innovating with new network technologies.

+Would be interested to hear folks thoughts on getting a pattern togeth for bolting on a external control planes (likely starting with osrg/gobgp because they are awesomez).

+--

 ipvlan is a lightweight L2 and L3 network implementation that does not require traditional bridges and is generally pretty kewl.

 ### Pre-Requisites